boomyville/boomarian-utilities/MKV to MP4/readme.md

 # MKV to Home Assistant Compatible Format Converter

 A Python script that converts MKV files to MP4 format with H.264 encoding, optimized for Home Assistant media management.
 Features GPU acceleration for faster conversions and intelligent handling of 10-bit video sources.
+I made it for converting Bluey episodes for my son...

 ## Features